larsjuhljensen/JensenLab/_pages/training_textmining_hb.md

 <https://www.ncbi.nlm.nih.gov/pubmed/?term=%22Parvimonas+micra%22+%22inflammatory+response%22>

-Of these, only one had been published when the colorectal cancer microbiome was being analyzed ([ X et al., 2014]()**_**_**add link to paper here**_**_**), and it sheds no light on the topic.
+Of these, only one had been published when the colorectal cancer microbiome was being analyzed ([Rutger Persson et al., 2014](https://pubmed.ncbi.nlm.nih.gov/18517068/)), and it sheds no light on the topic.
 However, since, as we saw before, _Parvimonas micra_ has an NCBI Taxonomy ID (taxid:33033) and inflammatory response is a GO term (GO:0006954), we can instead use the results of NER to retrieve relevant documents by plugging in these identifiers in the URL of our database with textmining results:

 <http://organisms.jensenlab.org/Entity?documents=100&type1=-2&id1=33033&type2=-21&id2=GO:0006954>